tmux-ide

 • Ask Claude to "set up a tmux IDE" and it will auto-detect your stack, present layout options with ASCII diagrams, and write the config for you

-• Ask Claude to "add a pane" or "set up agent teams" and it will use the programmatic CLI to modify your ide.yml
+• Ask Claude to "add a pane" or "prepare an agent-team layout" and it will use the programmatic CLI to modify your ide.yml

 • The team lead agent can self-configure — spawning new teammates, assigning tasks, and restarting the layout